We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Healthline only shows you brands and products that we stand behind.Our team thoroughly researches and evaluates the recommendations we make on our site.
 To establish that the product manufacturers addressed safety and efficacy standards, we:

 - Evaluate ingredients and composition: Do they have the potential to cause harm?

 - Fact-check all health claims: Do they align with the current body of scientific evidence?

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

-When a tooth is removed from the bone and gums, a blood clot is supposed to form to protect the hole in your gums as it heals.
-If the blood clot doesn’t form properly or becomes dislodged from your gums, it can create a dry socket.
+When a tooth is removed from the bone and gums, a blood clot forms to protect the hole in your gums as it heals.
+If it does not form properly or becomes dislodged, it can create a dry socket.

-A dry socket can leave the nerves and bones in your gums exposed, so it’s important to seek dental care.
-If left untreated, this can lead to infection and other complications.
+Dry socket can leave the nerves and bone in your gums exposed, so it’s important to seek dental care.
+It can be incredibly painful, and if left untreated, it can lead to complications, including: